-The verb to accost comes from the old French that meant “to sail up close to a ship or a shoreline.”
-CNN’s Jim Acosta lived up to his patronymic (which has comparable coastal roots in Portuguese and Spanish) when he confronted White House Press Secretary Sarah Huckabee Sanders with guns blazing last week, demanding to know if she shared Donald Trump’s belief that the press is the enemy of the American people.
+The verb accost comes from an Old French term that meant “to sail up close to a ship or a shoreline.”
+CNN’s Jim Acosta lived up to his patronymic (which has comparable coastal roots in Portuguese and Spanish) when he confronted White House Press Secretary Sarah Huckabee Sanders with guns blazing last week, demanding to know whether she shared Donald Trump’s belief that the press is the enemy of the American people.

 Stipulate that Sanders traduces the truth each waking or speaking hour.
 Stipulate, too, that Acosta had just been the object of threatening and abusive taunts at a Trump rally in Florida.
 Even stipulate, if you wish, that his question was a cri de coeur and not a showy bid for clicks and ratings in the debased ritual of performance art that the White House briefing has become.

 But acknowledge this also, please: Whenever a reporter who has not been kidnapped by terrorists, shot by an assailant, or won a big prize becomes an actor in her own story, she has lost the fight.
 Or in this case, reinforced the corrosive, cynical, and deeply dangerous feedback loop that has convinced Trump’s most fervent supporters that his relentless brief against the press has merit: FAKE NEWS!
 SAD!